How to book

 How early can I book my theory test?

-The DVSA booking service typically shows test slots up to around 24 weeks (about six months) ahead, subject to availability at your chosen centre.
+The DVSA booking service shows the available test slots at the centres you select, subject to capacity at each.
+There is no single fixed advance-booking window — popular centres tend to fill weeks ahead; quieter ones often have slots in the next 1–2 weeks.
 You need your UK driving licence number, an email address, and a debit or credit card to book.

 Source: gov.uk — book your theory test